Wang-Yuan0813/before-dawn/README.md

 ![](https://github.com/Wang-Yuan0813/before-dawn/raw/master/Examples/fight.gif)

-It combines the movement of the Celeste and combat mechanics for the Hallow Knight
+It combines the movement of the Celeste and combat mechanics of the Hallow Knight

 ## Main Menu